swerdnase1902/Quantum-Computing/Real-Quantum/README.md

 # Compare your results across the two quantum computers
 ## BV

+We compare the case when n = 2 on both machines.
+On the IBM machine, we can get correct resutls on most of the trials; however on the Google machine, we observe higher error rate over all the trials.

 ## DJ

+We compare the case when n = 2 and f being constant on both machines.
+On the IBM machine, we can get correct resutls on most of the trials; however on the Google machine, we observe higher error rate over all the trials.

 ## Grover
 ### Cirq
 On Google, we get resonable result with n=1 qubit.
 Anything above n=1 will not run because no support for CCNOT gate.